Born in 1796 at Somerset, England.

 Persistent reports then began coming in of a white woman seen among aborigines in the vicinity of the wreck.
 Several parties went out at intervals to the rescue, but each time the elusive tactics of the aborigines outwitted them.

 In October 1847, the remains of a white woman and a young child were found in the region.
 The general belief was that this was all that was left of Mrs. Capel and a child born of one of her captors.
 The shock lingered long in the public memory.(2)

-Thomas Capel died in 1855 at Camperdown, Sydney.
+Thomas Capel the beer brewer, died in 1855 at Camperdown, Sydney.

 (1) Thomas Capel, Brittania Brewing, Port Phillip Gazette Nov 10 1838.